norton120/Lucy/Sid/sid/README.md

     ego: Depends[get_sid_ego]
 ):
     ego.message_from_user(user=user, message=message) # Sid sends messages to the user all by himself with the `message_user` tool we gave him earlier!

+Under the hood, each agent has a `stimuli` queue where all new information - messages from users, responses from tools, and warnings from the  sid OS about memory size - are enqued.

 ```